What is a Blue Chip Company?

 8. Nigerian Breweries Plc

 With eight operational breweries in different parts of the country, Nigerian Breweries is the pioneer and largest brewing company in Nigeria.
-They have a market value of 239.91b and are currently trading at N30 per share.
+Additionally, they have a market value of 239.91b and are currently trading at N30 per share.

 9. Lafarge Africa (WAPCO)